 In the US, she played diverse roles as Portfolio/Risk Administrator, Corporate Actions Specialist, Fund Management and Compliance Manager at State Street Corporation and Brown Brothers Harriman, Boston, MA before relocating to Nigeria in 2006.
 She provided effectual support to senior officers in preparation and dissemination of management and external reporting on asset securitization programs and loan portfolios managed and owned by the banks.

 Idu Okwuosa is a highly motivated person with strong interpersonal, communication and leadership skills.
-She has a talent for motivating team members, proactively identifying and resolving problems, controlling costs, reducing turnover, maximizing efficiency and profit, and adding value.
+She has a talent for motivating team members, proactively identifying and resolving problems, controlling costs, maximizing efficiency and profit, and adding value.
 A social entrepreneur dedicated to saving and giving plastics a second chance, while providing a sustainable solution to environmental pollution through recycling.

 She is a lover of God, a woman of faith, and a mother to 3 young adults.